-Soil Sampling Methods, Tools and Providers
+Soil Sampling Methods, Tools and Companies

 The Grids vs Zones Debate

+The two basic types of methods are grids and zones.
 Zones are (typically) divided based on soil type or some other data layer, are less dense than grids, and use distributed samples (see description below).
 And while there are plenty of exceptions, grids are usually completely uniform and unbiased, more dense than zones, and use point sampling.

-B. Soil Sampling Tools
+Soil Sampling Tools

 ***Disclaimer: My Company Builds Soil Sampling Robots***